 The ceremony ended at 11.30 causing a bottleneck at the main gate.
 However many devotees stay longer at the Park for darshan and personal worship at the Ganesha Mandapam.

-No Responses to “Ganesha March 2011 Homa Spiritual Park Mauritius”
+2 Responses to “Ganesha March 2011 Homa Spiritual Park Mauritius”

 OM SRI GANESHAYA NAMAH….